 Again, since TN is a mobile-only state, it could provide an easier route for big-name operators.
 Companies will not have to worry about converting physical space or complying with strict COVID-19 guidelines.
 However, they might need to beef up their online tech support to accommodate the abundance of new online traffic.

 Here are a few, but certainly not all, of the sportsbooks we expect to eventually launch in Tennessee:

 - BetAmerica Sportsbook: While not a common name, BetAmerica is mostly associated with neighboring Kentucky.
 You might recognize its parent company, Churchill Downs.

-- BetRivers Sportsbook: Only available in Pennsylvania, New York, and Illinois, BetRivers is still making a name for itself.
-However, creating a stronghold in the South gives the operator much-needed brand awareness for future ventures.
+- BetRivers Sportsbook: Only available in Pennsylvania, New York and Illinois, BetRivers is still making a name for itself.
+However, creating a stronghold in the South will give the operator much-needed brand awareness for future ventures.

 - Caesars Sportsbook: Arguably the largest casino operator in the US, Caesars will look to leverage its brand name in TN as it does in other neighboring states.

-Sports betting may be new to Tenessee but it’s certainly not new to the South.
+Sports betting may be new to Tennessee, but it’s certainly not new to the South.
 Betting is available in Arkansas and Mississippi and will be voted on in Louisiana come Election Day.